-While some may be pained that we're talking about Black Friday in September, now's the time to start saving if you want to have the cash to jump on those sales.
-At this year's doorbuster sales, we expect shoppers to snag a 55" 4K TV for $315, an iPad Air 2 for $300 or lower, and laptops with Intel Core i5 processors for as low as $270.
+Black Friday is just a few weeks away, but if you want to have the cash to jump on those sales, then there's still time to save up.
+At this year's doorbuster sales, we expect shoppers to snag 55" 4K TVs for $239, current-generation iPads for $204, and mainstream laptops for under $300.

-Here are 10 ways to cut your expenses over the next two months so you can afford to buy that doorbuster TV, iPad, or laptop!
+Here are 10 ways to cut your expenses this month so you can afford to buy that doorbuster TV, iPad, or laptop!

 Cut the Cable Cord

-Considering that Americans pay about $95 a month for a cable television package with equipment — cutting your cable bill out entirely could save you $190 over the next two months (presuming you didn't immediately replace your cable subscription with a host of new streaming services).
-But if you're not ready to go all-in with ditching your cable plan, then cutting back, switching providers, or hunting for deals can cut your costs, too.
+Considering that Americans pay about $95 a month for a cable television package with equipment, cutting your cable bill out entirely could save you almost $100 by the end of November.
+That's assuming you don't immediately replace your cable subscription with a host of new streaming services, of course.

-Do you really need 500 channels?
-Or all of the premium channels?
-Take a good look at your current cable plan and consider what you watch regularly.
-Switching to a lower-cost package may be an easy way to save some cash without curtailing your entertainment options.
-If you're not entirely in love with your provider, switching can be a good cost-cutting move, too.
-Many providers offer excellent introductory deals that cut your bill steeply — and often even calling your provider and saying you want to switch can get you a discounted rate.
+But what if you're not ready to go all-in with ditching your cable?
+You've still got money-saving options.
+Do you really need 500 premium channels?
+Switching to a lower-cost package may be an easy way to save some cash.
+Leaving for a different provider can be a good cost-cutting move, too.
+Many cable companies offer excellent introductory deals that cut your bill steeply; sometimes, just calling your provider and saying you want to switch can get you a discount.

 Potential Savings: $20 to $95 per month

-As we've become increasingly mobile-savvy, our cell phone bills have skyrocketed, with the average user spending $90 to $111 a month.
+Cell phone bills can easily get into the three digits per month.
 Cellular providers haven't made it easy for cost-conscious consumers to rein in their spending, either, with complicated billing plans that are difficult to decipher.
-However, it's worth at least trying to untangle, as you may be able to cut back on your spending without having to change your usage.
+However, it's worth at least trying to untangle yours, as you may be able to cut back on your spending without having to change your usage.

 The first step is to take a good look at your bill.
 Are you paying for features you don't use?
 Are you consistently under your data cap?
-Does your provider — or another provider — offer new plans that might be better options?
-With many providers offering to pay any early termination fees if you switch, jumping carriers isn't as much of a hassle as it once was... and it may net you a plan that's much easier on the budget.
-A no-contract plan will save you an average of $30 a month (though getting a new phone with your new plan will eat up those savings), while dropping your data cap (and data use) could save you another $20 or $30.
+Does another carrier offer better options?
+A no-contract plan will save you an average of $30 a month (though getting a new phone with your new plan will likely eat up those savings), while dropping your data cap (and data use) could save you another $20 or $30.